 Could this be a great time to refinance?
-With rates starting as low as they are, it really may be.
+With rates starting pretty low, it really may be.
 How soon can you take advantage and possibly get into a lower rate?
 Even if you can refi, does it make sense for you?

 We’ll answer these questions and more.